Reed-CompBio/spras/docker-wrappers/PathLinker/README.md

 ## Versions:
 - v1: Initial version.
 Copies PathLinker source files from GitHub and pip installs packages from requirements file.
+- v2: Add bash, which is not available in Alpine Linux.

 ## TODO
 - Attribute https://github.com/Murali-group/PathLinker